samarasleal/solitaire-speech-features-ml/README.md

 7. training and evaluating classification, regression, binary, and multiclass models;
 8. summarizing patient-level metrics such as recall, precision, and F1-score.

-For calculating standardized clinical outcome variables from HDRS/CDI raw scores, refer to the worksheet in the data folder of the main project DOI.
+For calculating standardized clinical outcome variables from HDRS/CDI raw scores, refer to the worksheet in the data folder of the main project DOI in Zenodo.
 Use `Patient_ID` as the cross-reference key.

 ## Ethical and access notes

-This repository does not contain raw clinical audio or directly identifiable patient information.
-It includes only non-identifiable derived speech features and code.
+This package does not include raw clinical audio or directly identifiable patient information.
+It was designed to run using only non-identifiable derived speech features and code.

 ## License

-- Dataset/features: CC BY 4.0;
-- Code: MIT License or Apache 2.0.
+- MIT License or Apache 2.0.

 ## Versioning